 In 2010 I taught abroad for the first time.

-In June 2010 was my fifth training trip to Japan and was given jûichidan.
+In Summer 2010 was my fifth training trip to Japan and was given jûichidan.
 But more important to me was that first student of mine passed godan no shiken!

-In autumn 2011 was my sixth training trip to Japan and I was given jûnidan.
+In October 2011 was my sixth training trip to Japan and I was given jûnidan.

-In autumn 2012 was my seventh training trip to Japan and I was given jûsandan.
+In November 2012 was my seventh training trip to Japan and I was given jûsandan.

 During summer 2013 a local magazine Satakunnan viikko interviewed me about my 20 years in Bujinkan.

-In autumn 2013 was my eight training trip to Japan and I was given jûyondan.
+In October 2013 was my eight training trip to Japan and I was given jûyondan.

-In autumn 2014 was my ninth training trip to Japan and was given jûgodan – on the same class where my second student passed godan no shiken.
+In October 2014 was my ninth training trip to Japan and I was given jûgodan – on the same class where my second student passed godan no shiken.

 During September 2015 I taught my first seminar abroad.

-In autumn 2015 was my tenth training trip to Japan.
+In October 2015 was my tenth training trip to Japan.

 The year 2015 ended up to include the most amount of traveling so far – in addition to Japan I attended 15 seminars.
 In total I made 10 training trips abroad.

-In autumn 2016 was my eleventh training trip to Japan.
+In October 2016 was my eleventh training trip to Japan.